-This system has a large screw that sits within a cylindrical shaft or sits in an open chute.
-The bottom of that screw sits in the lower water source.
-Turning the crank puts the screw in motion.
-Water collects on the lower thread and is propelled upwards to the top of the cylindrical tube or trough through the continuous motion.
+How does it work?
+Wouldn’t gravity pull the water right back to the water source?
+An Archimedes screw system has a large screw that sits within a cylindrical shaft or sits in an open chute.
+The bottom thread of the screw sits in the lower water source and scoops some water.
+As the crank turns the screw, the motion forces the water to propel to the next thread.

 You’ve probably seen Archimedes screws at work.
 They’re used in snow blowers to propel the snow through the chute where it can be directed to a bank or roadside.
 They’re used in chocolate fountains to push the melted chocolate to the top of the fountain where it flows down the tiers and back to the heated collection pool where it travels back up and repeats the process.